 Marcel Obst is a doctoral researcher in the Department of Sociology, funded by the Economic and Social Research Council (ESRC).
-He holds a BA in Translation and Interpreting from the University of Granada (Spain); an MA by Research in Spanish, Portuguese and Latin American Studies from the University of Leeds; and a Postgraduate Certificate in Education from the University of Leeds.
+He holds a BA in Modern Languages from Northumbria University; an MA by Research in Spanish, Portuguese and Latin American Studies from the University of Leeds; and a Postgraduate Certificate in Education from the University of Leeds.
 His research interests lie in civil society, sex/gender, education and citizenship.

 His current research examines contemporary mobilisations which question the use of gender in Spain and the wider international context.
 The umbrella term ‘anti-gender’ refers to movements that challenge the favouring of gender – understood as a social construction – over the term sex as biological.
 This is often framed as an opposition to gender ideology and addresses issues around abortion, LGBT policies or sexual education, to name a few.
 The term ‘anti-gender’ is by no means a unified view on these debates but rather aims to facilitate the discussion and analysis on these topics.
 The project aims to gain a better understanding of anti-gender movements by speaking to both activists engaged in these causes, and actors who either reject their premises or who have engaged with their claims and actions as third parties.